Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/parts.md

 # Tools for Construction
 **1x the following:**
 Here's a list of the tools you need to actually create a Mothbox.
-If you are building **multiple** mothboxes, you
+If you are building **multiple** mothboxes, you only need one of these tools no matter how many you make.

 * 53mm hole saw bit [https://www.amazon.com/dp/B07R5RZNQK?psc=1&ref=ppx_yo2ov_dt_b_product_d53etails](https://www.amazon.com/dp/B07R5RZNQK?psc=1&ref=ppx_yo2ov_dt_b_product_details)
 * Drill Bits for Plastic